TAPevents/tap-i18n-ui/readme.md

     {{i18n_enabled}}                  // true if languages found
     {{i18n_sortedLanguages}}          // array of available languages
     {{i18n_isCurrentLanguage 'tag'}}  // true if given tag equals current language tag

+tap-i18n-ui uses localStorage to save your language choice accross refreshes.
+You can use `TAPi18n.setLanguageAmplify` to do this yourself.

 ---